EldonGabriel/eldongabriel.github.io/_experience/osint-investigation.md

 </div>

+---

 ## Portfolio Documentation

-This section presents applied OSINT investigations, including platform analysis, digital footprint mapping, and intelligence collection techniques performed in controlled environments.
+This section presents the applied OSINT investigations, including platform analysis, digital footprint mapping, and intelligence collection techniques performed in controlled environments.

-Selected materials demonstrate core investigative competencies, while additional workflows and supporting research are maintained in a private archive.
+The selected materials demonstrate core investigative competencies, whereas additional workflows and supporting research are maintained in a private archive.

-Full investigative reports and supporting materials are available upon request for professional or technical review.
+Full investigative reports and supporting materials are available upon request for professional and technical reviews.